 - a.
-Stop the engine and remove the key.
+Stop the engine, and remove the key.
 Wait about 5 minutes. - b.
 Open engine compartment hood to lowest position.
-See Section 7.4 ENGINE COMPARTMENT HOOD.
+Section 7.4 ENGINE See COMPARTMENT HOOD.

 - c.
-Remove dipstick by turning it counter-clockwise to unlock and remove. - d.
-Wipe clean, reinsert in engine and remove.

-- e.
-Oil level should be between LOW and HIGH marks. - f.
-Replace dipstick and turn it clockwise to lock.
+Remove dipstick by turning it counterclockwise to unlock, and remove. - d.
+Wipe clean, reinsert in engine, and remove. - e.
+Oil level should be between LOW and HIGH marks. - Replace dipstick, and turn it clockwise to lock. f.

 g.
-Add oil as follows if level is below the LOW mark: One U.S. qt.
-(1 litre) is will raise the level from LOW to HIGH.
+Add oil as follows if level is below the LOW mark: Two U.S. quarts (1.9 liters) will raise the level from LOW to HIGH.